EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 WHEN I FIND SOMEONE AFFECT ME?

 What do I think about the idea that being with someone is the happily-ever-after?
+Is it an idea I see expressed in things around me?

 Can liking or being with someone make me feel unbalanced?
 Does how they’re feeling affect how I feel?
 Does what they’re doing affect what I’m doing?